zenml-io/zenml/docs/book/developer-guide/stacks-profiles-repositories/repository.md

 ---
-description: How to link stacks to code with Repositories.
+description: How to link stacks to code with repositories
 ---

 ZenML has two main locations where it stores information on the local machine.